Dmluk/MikroTik/README.md

 # This script allows you to receive Telegram notification when your WAN IP changed
 ########

-You it on your own risk
+Use it on your own risk